bjmcgill/Accounting-System-for-Small-Charities/README.md

 );
 ```

 Note that there will be two or more entries in the ledger, for every record in the journal.
 One can join the two tables to see all the entries with the information stored in the Journal table.
-Ledger and Account_memos have a foreign key Tran_id which references journal
+Ledger and Account_memos have a foreign key which references journal

 ```
 CREATE TABLE Ledger (